komodorio/docs/docs/Learn/Sensitive-Information-Redaction.md

 All the above “super_secret” will be sent has hashed value.

 ### Deployment resource
-Komodor’s k8s-watcher will hash `template.spec.template.[containeres|initContainers].env` list of variables inside Deployment objects for pre-configured list of keys or list of regular expressions.
+Komodor’s agent will hash `template.spec.template.[containeres|initContainers].env` list of variables inside Deployment objects for pre-configured list of keys or list of regular expressions.

 komodor-k8s-watcher.yaml:
 ``` yaml